 With photos, make sure…

-- Also bring photos of color you don’t like, and know why.
+- Also, bring photos of color you don’t like, and know why.

 Hair language is more complicated than you think since there are so many shades and hues.
-Here is Dana’s cheat sheet.
+Here is Dana’s cheat sheet:

-6. Be realistic
+6. Be realistic.

 Ask for what you like, and what you want to be.
-First blonde, brunette, or red, and then give brief history of past maintenance you have done with your hair.
+First blonde, brunette, or red, and then give a brief history of past maintenance you have done with your hair.
 Then be realistic with your goals and what you can handle going forward.

-I adjust everyone’s hair color based on skin tone, eye color, texture, and lifestyle.
+“I adjust everyone’s hair color based on skin tone, eye color, texture, and lifestyle.
 Try to dress how you dress up when you feel most chic and hot.
 Represent yourself in preparation that we will evaluate your style and give you something that reflects that.
-Try not to wear too much make up so we can see your natural skin tones and highlights.
+Try not to wear too much makeup so we can see your natural skin tones and highlights,” she also shares.

 If you are getting a single process color, you may come in with dirty hair.
 This will prevent your scalp from overstimulation so you are more comfortable during your appointment.

-8. The appointment
+8. Schedule your appointment accordingly.

 - Make a consultation appointment to be extra sure you know what you want, how much time you’ll need, and who to book with.
-Then book your appointment that day, for a different day.
+Then book your appointment that day for a different day.
 This ensures you book accordingly.
 If your appointment is booked wrong, you’re risking the service.
-If a hair colorist doesn’t have time to do what you ACTUALLY wanted, it could be because it was booked wrong.
+If a hair colorist doesn’t have time to do what you actually wanted, it could be because it was booked wrong.
 Don’t trust your desk conversation.
 They don’t do hair.

 - If you want a better experience or it’s your first time to a salon, don’t go on a Saturday.